rullasutter/rullasutter.github.io/README.md

+Hi.
-Hi I’m a Doctoral Student specialised at inequality, social security, poverty and civil society at the University of Neuchatel & the University of Applied Science Bern.
+I’m a Doctoral Student specialised at inequality, social security, poverty and civil society at the University of Neuchatel & the University of Applied Science Bern.

 Interested in the *dashboard prototype* we built for Caritas data?
 Follow [here](https://arbor.bfh.ch/entities/publication/e2b9b3be-0485-4eb1-b474-dc1c27a00624)